tkrofta/signalk-barograph-plugin/README.md

 | ----------- | ------- | -------- | ----- |
 | tag: name    | tag: value | measurement: name | measurement: value

-Additionally the value given eiter in `uuid` or `mmsi` will be used as an additional tag to allow for multiple server instances logging into the same influx backend.
+The value given either in `uuid` or `mmsi` will be used as an additional tag to allow for multiple server instances logging into the same influx backend.
+Similarily the SignalK data source will be added as a tag to the point.
 Only a maximum of the most recent 3h of data are currently used within the Barograph App, however in future iterations the timeframe might be extended into 48h resp.
-7d of weather monitoring.
+7d of weather monitoring through using additional buckets resp.
+RPs.
 Using retention policies and additional buckets the data can be easily downsampled for further analysis or longer-term storage.

 ### Predictions
-In order to calculate & visualize predictions the __[barometer-trend package](https://www.npmjs.com/package/barometer-trend)__ created by __[github.com/oyve](https://github.com/oyve)__ and the same disclaimer applies.
+In order to calculate & visualize predictions the __[barometer-trend package](https://www.npmjs.com/package/barometer-trend)__ created by __[github.com/oyve](https://github.com/oyve)__ is used and the same disclaimer applies.
 The 4 signalk-paths marked with `trend` are particularily required to create more accurate weather change forecast; for more information see also __[NOAA](https://globalocean.noaa.gov/News/sea-level-atmospheric-pressure-data-crucial-for-marine-weather-forecasts-says-new-study)__:
 > Researchers used data from observing system experiments and forecast sensitivity observation impact analysis.
 Their report also states that improved marine weather forecasting enhances observations of atmospheric air circulation, which influences ocean surface waves, intensifying storms, and Earth’s water cycle.
 These data are used extensively for climate models, diagnostics, and indexes.
 >